qboy21/Unsupervised-Learning/README.md

 Summary

-Methodology was able to identify some relationships that determine the success of a Startup Analyzing the clusters tends to lend credence that Startups with a high amount of investor concentration and funding are successful
+Methodology was able to identify relationships that determine the success of a Startup

+Analyzing the clusters tends to lend credence that Startups with a high amount of investor concentration and funding are successful

 The main reasons are due to the nature of the data and timespan of the data as well as the need for greater ancillary data